-Sponsored By: The Laureate Eating Disorders Program Understanding the role of dietary deficiencies and genetic factors on the efficacy of medication can be an effective tool when treatment planning with patients and families.
-Incorporating information about individualized genetics as part of a larger conversation about medication trials or compliance may be useful for some patients and [...]
+Sponsored By: The Laureate Eating Disorders Program Understanding the role of dietary deficiencies and genetic variation impact on the efficacy of medication can be an effective tool when treatment planning with patients and families.
+Incorporating information about individualized genetics as part of a larger conversation about medication trials or compliance may be useful for some patients [...]
 Read More

 Bulimia and Post-traumatic Stress Disorder (PTSD) frequently occur together, primarily when a stressful or traumatic event occurs.
 Reactions can be overwhelming, and cause distress to the point of emotional impairment, dysfunction to daily life, and physical problems .
 The Substance Abuse and Mental Health Services Administration (SAMHSA) states that trauma varies from person-to-person and reactions depend [...]
 Read More